 -Beginnings (Recorder)-

 From kindergarten to eighth grade I took music classes in school.
-For the first few years we would sometimes play with instruments, but it wasn't until third and fourth grade (2004-2006) that we learned to play the recorder, which was the first instrument I learned to play.
+For the first few years we would sometimes play with instruments, but it wasn't until third grade (2004) when we learned to play the recorder, which was the first instrument I learned to play.
 During that time I loved to play the recorder and began to make my own music to play on it.
 At one time I actually owned five recorders!

 -Expanding (Piano Keyboard)-

-In September 2007, when I was 11 years old, my dad found a child's piano keyboard in storage that had belonged to my grandma (his mom) in the 90's.
+In 2007 my dad found a child's piano keyboard in storage that had belonged to my grandma (his mom) in the 90's.
 I tried playing it and I thought it was so much fun.
 That's how I got into playing the piano keyboard!

 From ages 12 to 19 I would get to play a real piano at my grandparents' (my mom's parents') house, which I enjoyed.
 I also loved playing the piano keyboard so much that in 2009 I got another child's one for Christmas - a brand-new one with more features and sounds than the other child's one.